Office of Admission and Financial Aid

 USC does not undertake the collection of these credentials.
 The application for admission and complete credentials should be mailed to the Office of Admission by the deadlines stated on the application.
 Certain schools and departments do have different application deadlines.

 A student is accepted only for the semester and program specified in the letter of admission.
-If a different semester is desired or if the student cannot arrive on campus in time for the specified semester, the student may seek to defer admission by contacting the office of the Director of Undergraduate Admission.
+If a different semester is desired or if the student cannot arrive on campus in time for the specified semester, an Admission Application Update Request form should be obtained from the Office of Admission.
+This form should be completed and returned with a written explanation for the update request.
+If the update request is granted, the student's application will be reviewed again for admission and any new academic records will be evaluated.
 This does not, however, guarantee readmission.
-Those deferring their entrance must meet all appropriate deadlines for admission to selected majors, financial aid, scholarships and housing.
+Those updating their applications must meet all appropriate deadlines for admission to selected majors, financial aid, scholarships and housing.

 As a private university, USC seeks a wide geographical distribution among its student body, and evaluates its out-of-state applicants using the same criteria as those used for California residents.
 Tuition and fees are the same for all students, regardless of state or country of residence.